We wish you health, safety, and well-being. Students are required to fill out the Symptom Tracker every day.

 Students should be aware of the consequences of poor academic performance on their employer reimbursement and loan eligibility.
 The Financial Aid Office has established guidelines for maintaining satisfactory academic progress (SAP) as it pertains to federal financial aid.

-Students who fall below a 3.000 cumulative GPA or who earn a C or F grade a second time (whether in consecutive or nonconsecutive semesters, excluding repeated courses in which a grade higher than a C was earned) are placed on Academic Probation.
+Students who fall below a 3.000 cumulative GPA or who earn a C or F grade a second time (whether in consecutive or non-consecutive semesters, excluding repeated courses in which a grade higher than a C was earned) are placed on Academic Probation.
 Students on Academic Probation must work with their advisor and/or the program director to review their program requirements, develop a course plan for the upcoming semester, and identify resources that can aid in their success.
 The program director or advisor reserves the right to restrict the number of credits a student may enroll in while on probation and/or may require additional prerequisite work.

 Through this advisement, the student must submit, in writing, a mutually agreed-upon academic plan that clearly outlines the steps and actions necessary to return to good academic standing, including a projected timeline.
 If the student is unable to take courses due to extenuating circumstances, the student must communicate any changes to the agreed-upon academic plan with their advisor and/or program director to allow for a scheduled hiatus.

 Once placed on Academic Probation, the student must return to good academic standing within two semesters (in which the student is actively enrolled in one or more courses).
-If at the end of two semesters, the student has not returned to good academic standing but has made significant progress toward good standing within the parameters of their mutually agreed upon academic plan, the student may request, in writing, a one-time probation extension.
+If, at the end of two semesters, the student has not returned to good academic standing but has made significant progress toward good standing within the parameters of their mutually agreed upon academic plan, the student may request, in writing, a one-time probation extension.
 Extension requests will only be granted to students who have the support of the advisor and/or program director and have a high likelihood of successful program completion.
 Extension requests must be approved by the program director and will be submitted to the registrar’s office and retained in the student’s academic file along with the approved academic plan.
 The extension request must include a realistic timeline for returning to good standing that is endorsed by the advisor and/or program director.

 Students will be dismissed from the program when either (1) they fail to return to good academic standing after two semesters (in which the student is actively enrolled in one or more courses) or within the timeline agreed upon within an approved one-time probation extension; or (2) they have earned more than two C or F grades (excluding repeated courses in which a grade higher than a C was earned).

-An academic dismissal is recorded on a student’s academic transcript.
+Academic dismissal is recorded on a student’s academic transcript.

 After one year, a student may request reinstatement following a dismissal by submitting a written application for re-enrollment to the appropriate program director.
 The student must provide evidence that they are prepared for the rigors of graduate education and have addressed whatever difficulties contributed to their poor academic performance.
 This may include letters of recommendation from employers, counselors, or medical professionals.
 The application for re-enrollment must be received with sufficient time to allow a student to complete the program within the maximum timeframe indicated in the Time Restriction policy.
 After reinstatement to a graduate program following a dismissal, the dismissal will be removed from the student’s academic transcript.
 The student will be reinstated on Academic Probation and must follow the guidelines outlined above to return to good academic standing.

-A student who is dismissed a second time will not be eligible for reinstatement
+A student who is dismissed a second time will not be eligible for reinstatement.

 In addition to meeting academic standing requirements, described above, all degree-seeking students must also maintain Satisfactory Academic Progress (SAP) toward a degree to maintain eligibility for federal and institutional financial aid.
 This includes grants, scholarships, loans, and work-study.
 Students must earn a minimum of 67% of their total cumulative credits attempted each semester.
 Also, undergraduate students must maintain a cumulative grade point average of 1.800 (1–27 credits completed), 1.900 (28–55 credits completed), 2.000 (56 or more credits completed).
 Graduate students must maintain a cumulative grade point average of 3.000.
-This review is conducted by the Financial Aid Office after each fall, spring, and summer terms even if the student did not receive financial aid in a particular term.
+This review is conducted by the Financial Aid Office after each fall, spring, and summer term even if the student did not receive financial aid in a particular term.

 A student who completes the academic requirements for a program but continues to take coursework before earning the degree or certificate is not eligible for further additional federal funds for that program.